CodeShayk/Schemio/README.md

 ## Concept
 ### What is Schemio?
+`Schemio` is a data aggregation framework that allows
+- Fetching aggregated data from heterogeneous storages.
+You could combine queries targetting different data stores to return aggregated data entity.
-`Schemio` is a .net utility to hydrate an entity with data by specifying schema paths or sections of its object graph.
+- Conditionally fetching only parts of a large data entity.
+You may retrieve an entity with sections of its object graph populated with data depending on the context of the fetch.
-> Supports XPath & JsonPath for schema paths.

 ### When to use Schemio?
-Schemio is perfect fit when you need to fetch parts of a large entity from given data storage.
-Ideally, you may not want all of the entity data but preferably only sections of the object graph depending on the context for fetch.

-Few example schemio use cases that require the service tier to dynamically fetch data for high performance, availability and scalability are
+Schemio is perfect fit for many use cases.
+Few examples that require the service tier to dynamically fetch aggregated data for high performance, availability and scalability are
+> - Aggregated APIs
 > - Reporting
-> - Document Generation ( with templated data)
+> - Document Generation (with templated data)
 > - Content Management Systems
 > - Many more